Sumilao

-Sumilao, officially the Municipality of Sumilao (Bukid and Higaonon: Banuwa ta Sumilao; Lungsod sa Sumilao; Bayan ng Sumilao), is a 4th class municipality in the province of Bukidnon, Philippines.
+Sumilao, officially the Municipality of Sumilao (Bukid and Higaonon: Banuwa ta Sumilao; Lungsod sa Sumilao; Bayan ng Sumilao), is a 2nd class municipality in the province of Bukidnon, Philippines.
 According to the 2020 census, it has a population of 29,531 people.

 Etymology

 The word “Sumilao” came from a Bukidnon phrase "Kon sumilaw da”, which means “When light comes again.”

 A story has been told that there lived a man named Walu who possessed supernatural powers.
-Many believed that he lives somewhere in Kilabong a place near Palaopao Hill.
-Time came when seven “baylan” (spiritual leaders who possessed special powers) who were living at the plain below fabricated degrading stories against Walu.
+Many believed that he lives somewhere in Kilabong, a place near Palaopao Hill.
+Time came when seven “baylan” (spiritual leaders who possessed special powers), who were living at the plain below, fabricated degrading stories against Walu.

 This angered him.
 Standing on the hill, he shouted at the top of his voice and pointed to the seven men rebuking them for their evil intentions.
 At this instant, bright, glaring light emitted from the tip of the pointing finger and the seven “baylan” were blinded.
 It was said that their eyesight will be restored when the same light will come again.

 History

 Oral history from the town's old-time residents stated that before the Spanish colonization, the present site of the Poblacion was already inhabited.
 Four big buildings housing several families were already constructed.
 These families were directly controlled by a settlement datu or chief.
 They have grouped together to protect themselves from the fierce “mangangayaw” or headhunters from the hills.

 When the Spaniards came, Datu Manlomero and Opecio, with their men, fought against the invading conquistadores.
-Unfortunately, the natives were defeated due to the inferiority of their weapons.
+The natives were then defeated due to the inferiority of their weapons.

 So they laid down their arms and accepted the new ruler.
 They were baptized to the Christian religion.
 In the 1860s, the Recollect missionaries were already making visits to Sumilao.

 When the Jesuit priests took over the missionary work in Bukidnon in the 1870s, Sumilao was already one of the rancherias of the Visita of Tagoloan.
 Regular missionary trips to Sumilao and Linabo were intensified by Fathers Juan Terricarbas and Eusebio Barrado.
 By 1887, there were 200 Christian residents of the Rancheria de Sumilao.

 In January 1890, Sumilao was created into the first active mission station in Bukidnon, thus making her the nucleus of the Roman Catholic faith in the province.
 Mission de Sumilao assumed jurisdiction over the rancherias of Tagoloan up to Bugcaon, formerly all under the parish of Tagoloan.

 Sumilao was now under the Residencia de Balingasag.
 The name rancheria was later changed to reduccion de Nuevo Cristianos.
 By 1891, Mission de Sumilao had 15 reducciones with a combined Christian population of 8, 399.
 The reduccion of Sumilao, however had 11, 340 inhabitants.
 Father Eusebio Barrado was the missionary curate during that time.

 In 1893, Mission de Mailag (Mailag) was created.
 This reduced the number of reducciones of Mission de Sumilao.
 By 1894, the mission had only 4, 122 Christian inhabitants.